 His experience includes acting as an independent expert on plurality to the New Zealand Commerce Commission, giving evidence to the UK Competition and Market Authority’s consideration of the planned 20th Century Fox/BskyB merger, and appearing at various UK parliamentary committees and EU policy fora.

-He was a Visiting Professor at Sciences Po in Paris from April to June 2012 and in 2008 served as the sole foreign member of the French Commission established by President Sarkozy to review the future of the French public service broadcaster, France Télévisions.
-He was a Board member of the French international Broadcaster, France 24, between 2009 and 2012.
-He has been as a non-Executive member of the UK Statistics Authority since July 2012 and of the Content Board of the UK Communications Regulator Ofcom since 2011.
+He was a Visiting Professor at Sciences Po in Paris from April to June 2012 and in 2008 served as the sole foreign member of a French parliamentary/expert commission reviewing the funding and governance of France Télévisions.
+He was a Board member of France 24, between 2009 and 2012, a member of the Ofcom Content Board from 2011 to 2017, and of the Board of the UK Statistics Authority from 2012 to 2019.